PANS & PANDAS Treatment in Brookline, MA

 PANS and PANDAS are conditions in which children experience a sudden and significant change in behavior, mood, or functioning, often following an infection or immune response.
 Families may notice abrupt onset of anxiety, obsessive behaviors, emotional changes, or a rapid decline in daily skills.

-Dr. Annabel Kuhn has worked with the Massachusetts General Hospital Pediatric Neuropsychiatry and Immunology Program and provides expert evaluation and treatment of PANS and PANDAS.
-Her approach is grounded in evidence-based medicine and begins with a comprehensive psychiatric assessment integrated with careful review of medical history and relevant laboratory data.
+Dr. Annabel Kuhn is a board-certified psychiatrist who completed her residency at Harvard and her fellowship at Boston Children's Hospital.
+She has worked with the Massachusetts General Hospital Pediatric Neuropsychiatry and Immunology Program and provides expert evaluation and treatment of PANS and PANDAS.

-Meet Dr. Kuhn
+Dr. Kuhn does

-Learn More →Understanding PANS & PANDAS
+Understanding PANS & PANDAS

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal Infections) and PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) are conditions in which infections trigger a sudden and dramatic onset of neuropsychiatric symptoms in children.
 While PANDAS is specifically associated with streptococcal infections, PANS encompasses a broader range of infectious triggers.

-A hallmark feature of these conditions is the rapid onset of symptoms—often going from nonexistent to severe over the course of days to a week.
+A hallmark feature of these conditions is the rapid onset of symptoms, often going from nonexistent to severe over the course of days to a week.
 This is vastly different from typical OCD and other psychiatric disorders, which tend to have a more gradual onset.
 Accurate diagnosis requires careful attention to the temporal relationship between infection and symptom emergence.

 Signs & Symptoms